WyattGerlach/SmartPlant/README.md

 - PowerShell: `./scripts/dev.ps1`

 What it does:

 - Checks Docker availability and brings up `mongo` from `docker-compose.yml`.
 - Waits until `localhost:27017` is reachable.
 - Starts the Spring Boot app using Maven Wrapper (`backend/mvnw.cmd`).

 Prereqs:

 - Docker Desktop installed and running.
 - Java 17+ (the project targets Java 17).

+## Testing

+- Add an entry to plants using the web app (port 8080)
+- run command `curl http://localhost:8080/api/plants` in powershell (or your equivalent for your terminal)